osmtampabay/osmtampabay.github.com/links/index.md

 **[Compare](http://osmtampabay.org/compare)** &mdash; Compare OSM to Google Maps.
 Helps to find gaps and unedited areas.

+**[mapmote](https://github.com/tmcw/mapmote)** &mdash; Slick tool for opening areas in OpenStreetMap in JOSM from browsing a web map.
+Powertool for power editors.

 ### Using the data

 **[TileMill](http://mapbox.com/tilemill/)** &mdash; If you want to take the data and make your own maps, TileMill is a map design studio allowing you to create custom cartography.